 Now slip on your new cardigan and wear it!
 I love the versatility with this tutorial.
-You could use a slouchy, oversize sweater for a more casual look or play around with different fabrics and prints to create entirely different looks.
+For a totally different look, you could begin this project with a slouchy, oversize sweater or play around with different fabrics and prints to create entirely different looks.
 Personally, I love this Anne Taylor spin-off.

 How will you make it your own?

 As always, thank you so much for reading this little idea!
 If you have any questions, please don’t hesitate to let me know in the comments below!
 I really love hearing from you guys and want to help out if you ever get stuck or confused on any projects from Creative Fashion Blog.